What to see and to do in Italy in one week

 DAY 2 – ITALY IN ONE WEEK (ROME ITINERARY)

 After a good night’s rest, head over to Vatican City to spend most of your day there.
 Start at St. Peter’s Basilica, where you can get a good look at Michelangelo’s incredible cupola.
 Spend most of your morning here, exploring and capturing this beautiful place.
 After lunch, head over to the Vatican Museums and see one of the world’s finest collections of art and antiquities (it's better if you book in advance), ending at the Sistine Chapel.
 The Sistine Chapel is a must see when you’re in Rome – take your time to absorb the rich message it conveys.
 It may not seem much to do in one entire day, but rest assured: it is truly a lot of beauty to take in in one short time lapse of twenty four hours!
 If you still have a little energy left, stop by Castel Sant’Angelo.
-Finish your visit to Rome dining at one of its various outdoor restaurants: you won’t regret it!
+Finish your visit to Rome dining at one of its various outdoor restaurants in Trastevere: you won’t regret it!

 DAY 3 – ITALY IN ONE WEEK (SIENA ITINERARY)